platform-experience/K18-LAB0261/README.md

 # Lab 4: Sidebar Widget
 ## Goal
-In this lab we are going to create a sidebar widget which talks to the Idea List widget we will create in Lab 5.
+In this lab we will learn how to create widgets which control the behaviour of other widgets.

 ## Creating Widgets
 1. In Studio, click **Create Application File**, search for and choose **Widget**, and click **Create**.